 Arthritis in pets can affect any breed at any age (cat or dog), therefore, it is good to know and watch for these risk factors:

 Joint Abnormalities (ie. Hip Dysplasia)

 Stress or Trauma to the Joints (ie. Hit by a car, or for the working dog, repetitive motions)

 Infections (ie. Ehrlichiosis, Lyme Disease and Rocky Mountain Spotted Fever)

 Arthritis in cats is more prevalent than previously thought, simply because cats mask their pain even more so than dogs.

-Symptoms include discomfort, pain, inflammation and lameness that eventually leads to bone damage and severely restricted mobility making them reluctant to run, jump, climb and/or play.
+Dog arthritis symptoms include discomfort, pain, inflammation and lameness that eventually leads to bone damage and severely restricted mobility making them reluctant to run, jump, climb and/or play.

 Specific breeds that are more susceptible due to hereditary factors: